Magdalen College, Oxford: Humanities

-Hormuzd Rassam, the native Assyriologist, studied at Magdalen for 18 months between accompanying archaeologist Austen Henry Layard on his first and second expeditions.
+Hormuzd Rassam, the native Assyriologist, studied at Magdalen for 18 months while accompanying archaeologist Austen Henry Layard on his first and second expeditions.
 When Layard retired from archaeology, the British Museum appointed Rassam to continue on his own.
 Rassam made several important discoveries: in 1853 at Nineveh, Rassam discovered the clay tablets that contained the Epic of Gilgamesh; in 1879 he discovered the Cyrus Cylinder in the ruins of Babylon; and in 1880–1881 he uncovered the city of Sippar.
 He was the first Middle Eastern archaeologist, but his contributions were dismissed by some of his contemporaries and by the end of his life, his name had been removed from plaques and visitor guides at the British Museum.
 Layard would describe him as "one whose services have never been acknowledged".

 The economist A. Michael Spence attended Magdalen on a Rhodes Scholarship, and graduated with a BA in mathematics in 1968.
 In 2001, he shared the Nobel Memorial Prize in Economic Sciences for his work on "analyses of markets with asymmetric information".
 He is an honorary fellow at Magdalen.

-Novelist and Spanish anti-fascist Ralph Winston Fox studied modern languages at Magdalen College, where he graduated in 1922 with a first class honours.
+Novelist and Spanish anti-fascist Ralph Winston Fox studied modern languages at Magdalen College, where he graduated in 1922 with a first-class honours.
 Fox was best known for being the biographer of both Genghis Khan and Vladimir Lenin, and for being killed while fighting against Hitler backed fascists during the Spanish Civil War.

 Philosopher A. C. Grayling read for his DPhil at Magdalen, completing his studies in 1981.
 In 2011, he founded the New College of the Humanities.
 An analytic philosopher, Grayling is known for his criticism of religion, including in his 2013 book The God Argument, and his arguments for voting reform, as in his 2017 book Democracy and Its Crises.

 Niall Ferguson, a well-known historian, also studied at Magdalen.
+The British journalist Louis Theroux read modern history at Magdalen.